oracle-livelabs/security/accessgovernance-oci-iam/instance-setup/ag-instance-setup.md

     * Pamela Green has been assigned with the *AG Administrator* application role and *AG Campaign Administrator*.
 You can now close the window.

-## Task 3 : Create AG Policies

-1. In the OCI console, click the Navigation Menu icon in the top left corner to display the *Navigation menu.* Click *Identity and Security* in the *Navigation menu*.
-Select *Policies* from the list of products.

-2. On the Policies page, Click on *Create Policy* to create the policy : ag-access-policy

-    ```
-    Name: ag-access-policy
-    Description: IAM policy for granting ag-group access to manage access governance instances
-    Compartment: Ensure your root compartment is selected
-    Policy Builder: Select the show manual editor checkbox
-    Statement 1: Allow group ag-domain/ag-group to manage all-resources in tenancy
-    ```

-    Click *Create*

     You may now **proceed to the next lab.**